 Before we talk about oxygen and moisture, let’s talk about what you’re putting into your pile.
 To reiterate, we need around thirty parts carbon (browns) for every one part of nitrogen (greens).

 You can use a multitude of high nitrogen materials for your pile, from fish to coffee grounds to grass clippings to, even, manure.
-And though we show Herman’s seafood based compost in the video, we’ll focus on plant material for the purposes of this post.
+And though we show Herman’s seafood based compost in the video (he makes two pickups a week from Southern Seafood at Market Square), we’ll focus on plant material for the purposes of this post.